What is Reiki?

 You can choose to have some soft instrumental background music playing or not, or have the room gently infused with essential oils to help you unwind during your session.
 I have an array of wonderful scents to choose from, but please keep in mind, if you are pregnant or epileptic, please avoid all essential oils or scents during your session as they can be potential triggers.
-Room is completely scent free as I use an essential oil diffuser only during Reiki sessions, and clean it after each use, which is important for anyone who is scent sensitive.
+I only use an essential oil diffuser during Reiki sessions, and clean it after each use, which is important for anyone who is scent sensitive.
 Please notify/text me directly if you are sensitive to scents, after booking your appointment, as I can also air out the room prior to your arrival, especially if a client has used the diffuser in the room before your session.

 After settling you in, making sure you are comfortable and answering any questions you might have, there is little talking during a Mindful Presence Reiki session, unless you choose to include some gently guided meditation.
 (See the SERVICES tab for further details) However, should you need anything, please ask as your comfort is key.
 The restroom is located right next to the Reiki room and you are welcome to use it before, during, or after your session.

 When your session has ended you take your time getting up, and some water will be waiting for you to drink.
 Use the rest room if needed and take time for you!
 I always allow an added 30 minutes between bookings so you never feel rushed and giving us time to talk both before and after your session starts.
 That is most important to me, as it is important for you.
 This is YOUR time!